OpenRefine/OpenRefine/docs/docs/manual/transforming.md

 OpenRefine gives you powerful ways to clean, correct, codify, and extend your data.
 Without ever needing to type inside a single cell, you can automatically fix typos, convert things to the right format, and add structured categories from trusted sources.

-The following ways to improve data are organized by their appearance in the menu options in OpenRefine.
+This section of ways to improve data are organized by their appearance in the menu options in OpenRefine.
 You can:

 *   change the order of rows or columns
 *   edit cell contents within a particular column